colejd/colejd.github.io/hello-world/content/apps/liquid-math/index.md

 description: An interactive reaction-diffusion simulator for iOS and macOS.
 Built with Swift and Metal.
 layout: product-page
 permalink: /apps/liquid-math/
-cover-image: preview.png
+coverPhoto: preview.png
+coverPhotoAlt: "Screenshot of Liquid Math."
 excerpt: Liquid Math is an interactive simulator for reaction-diffusion systems.
 Think of it like a sort of lava lamp that you control the behavior of.
 Or think of it as a drawing program that brings your brush strokes to life.
 Or think of it as an educational tool for linear algebra.
 It's up to you.
-app-name: "Liquid Math"
+appName: "Liquid Math"
-app-platform: "iOS, macOS"
+appPlatform: "iOS, macOS"
-app-category: "EntertainmentApplication"
+appCategory: "EntertainmentApplication"
-app-price: "0.99"
+appPrice: "0.99"
 images: ["images/screenshot-1.png", "images/screenshot-2.png", "images/screenshot-3.png", "images/screenshot-4.png", "images/screenshot-5.png"]
 ---